njmcode/nidc2021-textadv/README.md

     },

     // Description.
 For locations, printed on first visit and LOOK.
-    // For items and scenery, used in EXAMINE.
+    // For other entities, used in EXAMINE.
     description:
       /*